miguel-tronix/llm-data-pre-training/README.md

 # LLM Data Pretraining Pipeline

-A high-performance pipeline for processing PubMed abstracts for LLM pretraining, featuring efficient data cleaning, deduplication, and preparation for tokenization.
+A high-performance pipeline for processing HuggingFace Uncopyrighted Pile records for LLM pretraining, featuring efficient data cleaning, deduplication, and preparation for tokenization.

 ## Features

-- **Efficient Processing**: Uses Parquet files and parallel processing for large datasets
+- **Efficient Processing**: Capable of using Parquet files and parallel processing for large datasets if running in a cluster
 - **PII Removal**: Automated detection and removal of personally identifiable information
 - **Deduplication**: Content-based duplicate removal
 - **Modern Tooling**: Built with Pydantic V2, Ruff, Typer, and UV